NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

 Once you have filled in these parameters, click `Next`.
 On the next page you must accept that this template can, and does, create roles.
 Click `Next`.
 Finally, on the last page, you can review the stack and click `Submit`.

+After the stack has been created if you plan to maintain the `secretsTable` within the source code, now would be the best time to modify it.
+To do so, go to the Lambda service, find the Lambda function (the name will start with "auto-set-fsxn-auto-grow" and end with the name you gave the CloudFormation stack) and use the inline editor to modify the `secretsTable` variable.

-After the stack has been created everything should be ready.
-To test, simply create a volume in the AWS console and check from the ONTAP CLI that auto size mode appropriately.
+To test the function, simply create a volume in the AWS console and check from the ONTAP CLI that auto size mode appropriately.
 If it isn't set, check the CloudWatch logs for the Lambda function to see what went wrong.

-You can quickly go to the correct Lambda function by clicking on the Resources tab within the CloudFormation stack and clicking on the link to the Lambda function.
+:warning: **NOTE:** This program is expecting to be called by a CloudWatch event, if you just click on the `Test` button within the Lambda console, it will fail since the 'event' structure will not be set appropriately.

 ### Manual Setup
 If for some reason you can't run the CloudFormation template, here are the steps you can use to manually setup the service: